21st Century Terrorism & New Laws

 Security Professionals

-People responsible for organisational resilience, security, safety, and crisis and emergency response in the private sector do not need to be a terrorism experts.
-Instead, their primary focus should be on understanding the threats and fully comprehending the criticality of the risks involved.
+People responsible for organisational security, safety, crisis management and emergency response in the private sector do not need to be a terrorism experts.
+Instead, their primary focus should be on understanding the threats and fully comprehending how the private sector can mitigate those threats.

 Having a strong understanding of the threats allows these professionals to tailor security measures to address specific risks faced by the organisation.